Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 <summary> 4.
 New Watch command for CDS to run with HANA DB </summary>
 </br>
 </br>
-Use this new CDS watch command tp run the application with HANA DB support it is suggested in hana deployment log post successful deployment
+Use this new CDS watch command to run the application with HANA DB support it is suggested in HANA deployment log post successful deployment
-</br> our hana DB is deployed with profile hybrid command so it is needed to run the watch fucntion using that profile.
+</br> our HANA DB is deployed with profile hybrid command so it is needed to run the watch function using that profile.
 </br>
 </br>

-## Hybrid profile is the only profile which has CAP and DB connection communciating properly.
+## Hybrid profile is the only profile which has CAP and DB connection communicating properly.
 </br>
 </br>